-devoted to mission in Table 3-1.
-Faculty members who joined the school midyear are similarly treated.
+record (i.e., they left during the self-study year) may be included for the portion of the year they were a faculty member, with an appropriate footnote to denote that the faculty member has left.
+Percent of time devoted to mission should be adjusted accordingly.
+For example, a full-time faculty member who left midway through the self-study year would be reflected as 50 percent devoted to mission in Table 3-1.
+Faculty members who joined the school mid-year are similarly treated.
 For Table 8-1 purposes, it is not necessary to apportion the intellectual contributions portfolio for such faculty members; thus, the entire intellectual contributions portfolio is included.

-Teaching assistants or tutors who support an instructor of record by assisting in grading, test proctoring, tutoring, and conducting labs for students.
+Teaching assistants or tutors who support an instructor of record by assisting in grading, test proctoring, tutoring, and conducting labs for learners.
+These individuals may be excluded as long as they are not functioning as the primary instructor.